idle-meerkat/sdevwiki-fork/Port-Auto-Negotiation.md

 0x20000000000000000	|	200000baseDR4 Full	|
 0x40000000000000000	|	200000baseCR4 Full	|

 In order to advertise some modes, you need to prepare the mask using “OR” operation for target modes and pass it to the `ethtool` command.
+For example:
 `ethtool -s sw1p1 advertise 0x80000`

 If auto negotiation is enabled, the prestera driver should verify inbound advertising modes and print an error message whether some unsupported mode has occurred.
 If auto-negotiation is disabled, the driver just ignores the advertising mode setting.